progit/progit/es-es/02-git-basics/01-chapter2.markdown

 	    updated rakefile
 	...

+### Compartiendo etiquetas ###
-### Sharing Tags ###
+> Sharing Tags ###

+Por defecto, el comando `git push` no transfiere etiquetas a servidores remotos.
+Tienes que enviarlas explicitamente a un servidor compartido después de haberlas creado.
+Este proceso es igual a compartir ramas remotas —puedes ejecutar `git push origin [tagname]`—.
-By default, the `git push` command doesn’t transfer tags to remote servers.
+>By default, the `git push` command doesn’t transfer tags to remote servers.
 You will have to explicitly push tags to a shared server after you have created them.
 This process is just like sharing remote branches – you can run `git push origin [tagname]`.

 	$ git push origin v1.5
 	Counting objects: 50, done.